vsavkin/dci-in-ruby.github.com/technical_overview.md

 ![Creating a new auction](assets/images/creating_auctions_1.png)

-### Interaction
+### Context

-Another diagram showing how Seller, AuctionCreator, and Listener interact with each other to execute this use case inside the context:
+Another diagram showing how a seller, auction creator, and listener interact with each other to execute this use case inside the context:

 ![Creating a new auction (Context)](assets/images/creating_auctions_2.png)

 ### Notes

-* We're wrapping the user's input into a data transfer object (AuctionParams), that is playing the role of AuctionCreator inside the context.
+* We're wrapping the user's input into a data transfer object (AuctionParams), that is playing the role of an auction creator inside the context.

 * The use case isn't aware of the controller.
 The use case expects to be given an object (Listener) that it can notify about a success or failure.
-The controller is just playing the role of Listener.
+The controller is just playing the role of a listener.

 <h3 class="block">Bidding</h3>